 I’m not a hundred percent sure which tale is correct.
-Although, I do know that during visits to Rome over many years, I’ve never witnessed snow here and I am so very lucky to experience this unusual phenomenon.
+However, I do know that during visits to Rome over many years, I have never witnessed snow here and so very lucky to have experienced this unusual phenomenon.

-The snow transforms Rome markedly, as you just can’t imagine all the gorgeous postcard scenes covered in snow.
+Snow transforms Rome markedly, as you just cannot imagine all the gorgeous postcard scenes covered in snow.

-I checked with a good friend that works for the Meteo Calabria whom advised that the last snowfall was in February 2012, so I guess this must be correct, right?
-The 2012 date followed a distant memory of snow in Rome, some 30 years’ previous.
-Today, everyone is treated to a rare sight indeed…
+I checked with a good friend who works for the Meteo Calabria and advised that the last snowfall was in February 2012, so I guess this must be correct, right?
+The 2012 date followed a distant memory of snow in Rome, some 30 years previous.
+Today, everyone is treated to a rare sight indeed.

 So what caused the unusual dusting (or deluge) of snow in Rome overnight?